Don Cherry: Political views

 On December 7, 2010, Cherry attended an inaugural meeting of Toronto City Council, where he placed the chain of office around incoming Mayor Rob Ford's neck.
-Cherry was asked to say a few remarks and he opened by stating "I'm wearing pink for all the pinkos out there that ride bicycles and everything, I thought I’d get it in."
-He then went on to state that he had "been ripped to shreds by the left-wing pinko newspapers out there" and ended saying "And that's why I say he's gonna be the greatest mayor this city has ever, ever seen, as far as I'm concerned!
+Cherry was asked to say a few remarks and he opened by stating "I'm wearing pink for all the pinkos out there that ride bicycles and everything, I thought I'd get it in."
+He then went on to state that he had "been ripped to shreds by the left-wing pinko newspapers out there" and ended by saying "And that's why I say he's gonna be the greatest mayor this city has ever, ever seen, as far as I'm concerned!
 And put that in your pipe, you left-wing kooks."
 Left-leaning councillors were critical of Cherry's speech, and the following day some of them wore pink clothing in protest, including Joe Mihevc and Ana Bailão, who wore pink scarves while Janet Davis wore a pink suit jacket.
 Mihevc said, "We all love Don Cherry and his comments and forcefulness in hockey games, but this is council.
-It’s a political arena where we make it a habit to reach out, talk to others and achieve consensus.
+It's a political arena where we make it a habit to reach out, talk to others and achieve consensus.
 To have that kind of, frankly, belligerence and pushing people aside, to start out this way I think is really unfortunate."
 Councillor Denzil Minnan-Wong defended Cherry though he stated that it was "A little over the top" and that "You take it for what it is and you shrug it off and move forward."
 Cherry defended his comments by stating "Well, what can I tell you?
-Don’t invite me.
+Don't invite me.
 You don't invite a pit bull.
 If you want a pit bull, you get a pit bull."
 Later that month, Cherry was a guest of Rob Ford on a trip to visit Canadian troops in Afghanistan conducted by the Government of Canada, where he attended and spoke at a Christmas dinner event.